 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- Financial sustainability of microfinance institutions
+- Financial Sustainability of Microfinance Institutions

-- Relationship between profitability and OSS
+- Relationship between Outreach and Financial Sustainability

 Zusammenfassung der Kapitel (Chapter Summaries)